 To adjust your home's water pressure: Locate your home's Pressure Reducing Valve (PRV) on the main incoming (cold) water supply line and adjust the water pressure control to between 50 and 60 psi.
 If your home does not have a Pressure Reducing Valve, install a PRV on the home's main water supply line and set it to between 50 and 60 psi.
-Pressure Reducing Valves are available at Lowe's®.
+Pressure Reducing Valves are available at Lowe's.

 BACKGROUND: Over the years, many utilities have increased water supply pressures so they can serve more homes.
 In some homes today, pressures can exceed 100 psi.
 High water pressures can damage water heaters, causing premature leaks.
 If you have replaced toilet valves, had a water heater leak, or had to repair appliances connected to the plumbing system, pay particular attention to your home's water pressure.
-When purchasing a PRV, make sure the PRV ter pressure Waincrease caused by thermal expansion
+When purchasing a PRV, make sure the PRV has a built-in bypass.

+Water pressure increase caused by thermal expansion